-Do you want to live under the law?
-Do you want to work your way to heaven under those circumstances?
-Do you want to try and rack up your good deeds and offer them to God and see if He'll accept them?
+You want to live under the law?
+Do you want to try to work your way to heaven under those circumstances?
+Want to try to rack up your good deeds and offer them to God and see if He'll accept them?
 You better try again.
 All the law is going to do is damn you.
 No matter how much you try to please God, you can't do it.
 So all that the law does is destroy.
 "By the deeds of the law," Paul said, "no one will ever be made right with God."
-The law is to demanding--you can't do it.
+The law is to demanding; you can't do it.
 All you have to do is break it one time and you are irretrievably damned to hell.
 I don't know about you but I don't want to live under a law like that, do you?

 There's one other thing the law does.
 In Galatians chapter 3 verse 24 it tells us.
 It says this: "Therefore, the law has become our schoolmaster, or our tutor, to lead us to Christ, that we may be justified by faith."
 Boy, is that good news!
 There's one other thing the law does: it leads you to Christ.
 How does it do that?
 It ought to be pretty obvious.
 When you've looked at the law and you've understood it, and you've understood what it does and what it demands, you get desperate.
 And you say to yourself, I can't save myself.
 I can't keep this law.
 I can't please God.
 I can't earn my salvation.
 I can't do this.
 And you find yourself in a desperate situation which drives you to someone to save you from the law's sentence.
 And that someone is Christ.

-The law, then, is like a tutor that leads you to Christ, and to come to Christ to be justified or to be made right with God not by law but by faith...faith.
+The law, then, is like a tutor that leads you to Christ, and you come to Christ to be justified or to be made right with God, not by law but by faith, faith.
 We can all say a hallelujah to that, can't we?
 We're not under the law, we're under grace.
 We realized that we couldn't keep the law, and so we cried out and said, "We need somebody to save us from the sentence of the law."
 That somebody was Christ.
 Jesus Christ came into the world and He took the punishment that you deserve and I deserve for breaking God's law.
-He took it on Himself--He bore our judgment.
+He took it on Himself; He bore our judgment.
 He took the wrath of God for us.
 And if we put our faith in Him, we're made right with God.
-You can't do it by the law, but you can do it by faith believing in Jesus Christ.
+You can't do it by the law, but you can do it by faith, believing in Jesus Christ.